Kevin St. Jarre: Education

 Since 1997 through at least 2020, St. Jarre has been teaching, either at universities or high schools, including at Caribou High School (1997–1998), Noble High School (2003–2005), Fort Kent Community High School (2005–2010), Massabesic High School (2010–2014), University of Maine at Farmington (2013–2016), and Cape Elizabeth High School (2014 – at least 2020).

 Writing

 A writer since childhood, St. Jarre's first sale was to his father for ten cents.
 St. Jarre has typically been a writer of historical fiction and thrillers.

 In 2005–2006, he published a three-volume series of military-thriller novels with characters based on his friends and coworkers: Night Stalkers, Night Stalkers: Coercion, and Night Stalkers: Homefront were respectively released in January 2005, July 2005, and January 2006.
 St. Jarre used the pen name Michael Hawke because he didn't want to be typecast by that type of fiction.

 His novel Aliens, Drywall, and a Unicycle, published on November 6, 2020, is a character piece about a New Hampshirite divorcé and the unusual people he meets in his new apartment building.
-St. Jarre's next book, Celestine, was planned to be a science-fiction novel released in 2021.
+St. Jarre's next book, Celestine, was a science-fiction novel released in 2021.
+That same year, he published The Twin, followed by Absence of Grace and The Book of Emmaus in 2022.
+In August 2023, his most-recent book was Paris, California, a novel about when community displacement "goes completely off the rails."